What Is Traditional Witchcraft?

 Note that Roman and most Norse religious ceremonies are not usually part of Traditional Craft ritual but are considered complimentary but separate.
-For example, while the Horned God can be mentioned in in ritual, most Roman gods are not.
-They would be honoured separately in Roman rituals, as has always been the custom.
-The exception is Diana, which is mentioned within Traditional Craft ritual.
+For example, while many Crafters mention the Horned God and possibly also a female consort, other Gods usually are not.
+Roman gods would be honoured separately in Roman rituals, as has always been the custom.
+The exception is Diana, which is mentioned within some Traditional Craft ritual.

-Another important point is that the gods of different cultures are usually never mixed with each other, with the exception of The Horned God and the Goddess of the Moon, Diana.
-So, seekers that do not have a tradition or Trad to guide them, should wait before selecting which gods to honour until this issue can be properly researched and the seeker has time to look within themselves before making any decision and commitment.
+Another important point is that the Gods of different cultures are never mixed with each other, with the exception of The Horned God and the Goddess of the Moon, Diana.
+So, seekers that do not have a tradition or Trad to guide them, should wait before selecting which Gods to accept until this issue can be properly researched and the seeker has time to look within themselves before making any decision and commitment.

-- If you are agnostic or atheist: While Traditional Crafters usually have set spiritual beliefs, a very small percentage of young Crafters today are agnostic or atheist.
+- If you are agnostic or atheist: While Traditional Crafters usually have set spiritual beliefs, a very small percentage of Crafters, especially young seekers, believe they are agnostic or atheist.
 This is not a traditional perspective to spirituality, however by some it will be tolerated, to a degree.

-Most Crafters have a disinterested attitude towards the three monotheistic religions but always treat individual Christians, Jews, and Mohammedans with due respect, as long as they respect us.
+Traditional Crafters have a disinterested attitude towards the three monotheistic religions but always treat individual Christians, Jews, and Mohammedans with respect, as long as they respect us.

 Next Part: Spirits & The Spirit World